jymchng/conditional-method/README.md

 Without changing your implementation, you can toggle features on and off or change how they're decorated simply by updating environment variables or other configuration.

+When the feature flag is **OFF**, the function becomes un-callable at runtime as it will raise a `TypeError`.

 ## 🔍 Debugging

 You can enable debug logging by setting the environment variable `__conditional_method_debug__` to any value other than "false":